maxm33/minicaml-interpreter/README.md

 ## Example

-The compilation of the available test through the command `java Main test/test.ml` returns the following:
+The compilation of the available test, through the command `java Main test/test.ml`, returns the following:

 <br>